Rooted In Excellence

 The tobacco chamber and airway are carefully drilled with absolute accuracy, ensuring an effortless draw, each draft hole aligned with care and intention.
 From here, the shaping continues—favoring the steady hand over the unthinking machine, the craftsman’s eye over the ease of repetition.
 Every contour is refined, every curve shaped with purpose.

-The pipe then undergoes a three-stage polishing process to bring out the deep, lasting luster of its plateaux-grade Corsican briar.
+The pipe then undergoes a three-stage polishing process to bring out the deep, lasting luster of its briar.
 The rim of the bowl is then lightly darkened, adding a quiet sense of refinement.

 With the final touches complete, the stem is carefully fitted for an airtight, comfortable draw.
 Each pipe is then hand-engraved and numbered in Roman numerals—an unmistakable mark of a singular design crafted to last for generations.